ljesus/docker-android-fastlane-gcloud/README.md

-Docker image with Android SDK, Fastlane and GCloud
+Docker image with Android SDK, Fastlane, GCloud and Firebase CLI